 You may also want to consider stopping by Queen Victoria Market if you happen by on a day the market is open.

 If you’re sporting mad, you shouldn’t miss an opportunity to check out the Melbourne Cricket Grounds, also known as “The MCG” or simply, “The G” (the shorter, the better in Australia).

 If sport is a religion, then the MCG is Melbourne’s cathedral.
 It’s the largest sports stadium in Australia and the tenth-largest in the world.

 As the name would suggest, cricket is played on the grounds, but in the wintertime, it becomes the home grounds of Aussie Rules, the main league of which is called the AFL.

 It’s well worth catching a game if you visit Melbourne during the footy season, which runs from late March ‘til October.

 If not, you can still tour the grounds and learn a bit about Australia’s sporting history.

-A far step away from the sports, is the National Gallery of Victoria, one of loveliest art galleries in the country.
+A far step away from the sports is the National Gallery of Victoria, one of the loveliest art galleries in the country.